Alex Golesh: UCF

 Golesh was hired as a co-offensive coordinator and tight ends coach at UCF in 2020, working under Josh Heupel and alongside co-offensive coordinator Anthony Tucker.
 Despite the challenges presented by the unique COVID-19 shortened season, the Knights shined offensively in Golesh's first year, ranking second in the FBS in total offense (568.1), fourth in passing offense (357.4), seventh in total passing yards (3,574) and eighth nationally in scoring offense (42.2).
+Under his guidance, Dillon Gabriel finished the season throwing for over 3,500 yards, 32 touchdowns, and only 4 interceptions.
+Jacob Harris broke out as a hybrid "flex" receiver-tight end under Golesh, with 30 receptions for 539 yards and 8 touchdowns (third-most in the AAC), earning conference honors and was a fourth-round selection by the Los Angeles Rams in the 2021 NFL draft.

 Tennessee

 Golesh followed Heupel to Tennessee as offensive coordinator and tight ends coach in 2021.
 During the 2021 season, Golesh helped Tennessee shatter eight team single-season records, including points (511), total offensive yards (6,174), touchdowns (67), point after touchdowns made (67), total first downs (316), rushing first downs (164), fewest interceptions thrown (3) and passing efficiency (167.10).
 Tennessee improved their scoring offense by 101 spots, going from 108th in the country in 2020 to seventh in 2021.
+In 2022, Golesh once again led the Volunteers to their best offense in school history, finishing as the top ranked offense in the nation with 46.1 points per game.